5 Ways to Speed up a Slow Running Mac

 CleanMyMac X is a professional Mac cleaning app.
 It will scan every inch of your system to find all the hidden system junk for easy, one-click removal.
 Download it for free and use the Smart Scan or System Junk modules to reclaim disk space in minutes.

-You have too many startup items
+You got too many items in your Preference panes

 Remove startup items: the fast way